XylarDark/MotesOfMischief/README.md

 New Beginning Game Concept
 ============================================================================
-At the beginning of the game all players may bid on:
-- whether they will be the last player remaining.
-6/1 bidding odds
+At the beginning of the game all players may bid on whether they will be the victor of the next match.
+The calculation for how much a winner gets from a match is:
-- they will be part of the winning Mote Duality party, 3/1 bidding odds.
+Pool + ( Player Bet * ( PlayerBet / PlayerTotalFunds ) ) = Winnings

 New End of Game Concept
 ============================================================================